arangodb/spring-boot-starter/demo/README.md

 Found Character [id=974, name=Tyrion, surname=Lannister, alive=true, age=32]
 ```

-## countBy
+### countBy

-Aside from `findBy`, there are other prefixes supported – like `countBy`.
-In comparison to the previously used
+Aside from `findBy`, there are other supported prefixes like `countBy`.
+In comparison to the previously used `operations.collection(Character.class).count();`,
-`operations.collection(Character.class).count();`, the `countBy` is able to include filter conditions.
+the `countBy` is able to include filter conditions.

-With the following lines of code, we are able to only count characters which are still alive.
+With the following lines of code, you are able to only count characters that
+are still alive.

 `CharacterRepository`: